satellite with two rotating arms would be attached to an engine. It

 the rate of change in the nodes pre-determined to reach speeds perhaps

-even faster than the velocity of light.
-It could use non-contact bearings
+quite close to the velocity of light.
+The non-contact bearings consisting

-consisting of magnets, making it a virtually frictionless mechanism
+of magnets, making it a virtually frictionless mechanism in a near-vacuum.

 on the materials used, it may be better to use the shape above to